Tesla to launch high-end Model S 'Plaid' to fend off Mercedes, Porsche

 Musk has called the Model S Plaid “the fastest accelerating car ever.”

-The more powerful sports sedan goes from zero to 60 miles per hour (97 kph) in 1.99 seconds and has an estimated driving range of 390 miles.
+The more powerful sports sedan goes from zero to 60 miles per hour (97 kph) in 1.99 seconds and has an estimated driving range of 390 miles (627.6 km).

-While it offers little change in body style, as well as yoke steering the Plaid is expected to feature enhanced gaming with new titles and more powerful processors.
+While it offers little change in body style, the Plaid is also expected to feature - in addition to yoke steering - enhanced gaming with new titles and more powerful processors.

-The launch event was pushed back to Thursday, from June 3, 2021.
+Tesla delivered only 2,020 Model S/Xs in the first quarter, down from 18,920 the previous quarter, hampered by production delays.

+Musk said in April that production of its new Model S and X would be “contingent on global supply chain issues.”

-Reporting by Hyunjoo Jin and additional reporting by Derek Francis in Bengaluru; Editing by Peter Henderson and Richard Pullin
+Reporting by Hyunjoo Jin in Berkeley, Calif.; Additional reporting by Derek Francis in Bengaluru; Editing by Peter Henderson and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.